 Norton, L (2009) Assessing student learning.
-In Fry H, Ketteridge S and Marshall S.(Eds) A Handbook for Teaching and Learning in Higher Education.
-Routledge, London ten Cate O. (2013)The nuts and bolts of entrustable professional activities.
-J Grad Med Educ.
-2013;5(1):157-158.
+In Fry H, Ketteridge S and Marshall S. (Eds) A Handbook for Teaching and Learning in Higher Education.
+Routledge, London

 Schuwirth L.W.T and van der Vleuten C.P.M (2006) How to Design a Useful Test: the principles of assessment.
 Edinburgh: Association for the Study of Medical Education.